Summer is ideal for a car road trip — exploring new parts of your community, family vacations, visiting relatives and sightseeing.

 While hitting an unseen object is unavoidable, check your tires when you park your vehicle for the night and before leaving the next day.
 Tires are designed to avoid the blowouts, but a slow leak could prove problematic.

 Summer heat can also help push an old or failing tire to its demise.
 As heat increases, the pressure inside the tire, faults, cracks and other issues becomes more critical.
 Regularly inspecting tires for these issues, or having them checked by a professional when you have an oil change done, can help identify small issues before they become bigger problems.

 It’s seemingly inevitable your car’s air conditioning will fail during the summer’s hottest weather.
 If it happens when you’re touring around a city, it will likely be easy to find a repair business.
-But if your air conditioning fails in a remote, if can dampen or ruin the journey.
-It’s one more reason why a pre-trip inspection and preventative maintenance is worth the effort and cost.
+But if your air conditioning is fails in a remote location, if can dampen or ruin the journey.
+It’s one more reason why picking up one of those new MERV Rated 20x30x1 air filters, or atleast doing a pre-trip inspection and preventative maintenance is worth the effort and cost.

 Summer is the ideal time for carefree road trips.
 If you properly maintain your car and know how to prepare for the unexpected, the open highway and your imagination can take you to many places.
 Drive safely.